Danappelxx/Extern-Quicksort/README.md

 - Chunk size, default 100,000, is the number of lines read at a time before splitting into temporary files.
     This is almost 100% dependent on amount of ram a machine has.
-The bigger the chunk size, the more time is spent in the parallized quicksort as opposed to the io-heavy merge step.
+The bigger the chunk size, the more time is spent in the parallelized quicksort as opposed to the io-heavy merge step.
-- Thread count, parameter, is hte number of threads used in the quicksort thread pool.
+- Thread count, parameter, is the number of threads used in the quicksort thread pool.
     This should just be the number of cpu cores your machine has (or double if hyperthreading), any more and there are no gains from threadpooling.
 - Sequential quicksort threshold, default 100, is the size of the subarray after which quicksort switches from parallel to sequential.